JoinColony/colonyJS/docs/_Intro_LocalSetup.md

 yarn deploy-contracts
 ```

-Open a new terminal window and run the following command:
+Either use the same terminal window or open a new terminal window and run the following command:

 ```
 yarn start-trufflepig